Materia-Journal/Materia_issue5/content/intro.md

 As always, we would like to extend our thanks to the brilliant scholars who submitted their articles to this issue of *Materia*.
 Through your contributions our journal continues to grow and inspire new research within our field, creating a dynamic platform where diverse voices can gather and exchange ideas.
 Thank you also to our hard-working copy editor, Mary Cason, whose continued support is greatly appreciated by our editorial team.

-Wishing you all enjoyable reading
+Wishing you all enjoyable reading,
 The *Materia* Team

+Anouk Jonker
+Bianca Garcia
+‍Courtney Books
+‍Cynthia Prieur
+‍Emma Jansson
+‍Julie Ribits
+‍LaStarsha McGarity
+‍Lucia Bay
+‍Morgan Wylder
+‍Roxane Sperber
+‍Sophie Lamb